DCC-EX/mkdocs-test/docs/diy/20-mega-easy.md

 1. Prepare your EX-WiFiShield8266 by removing the two jumpers, see picture. ![Wifi Jumpers](/_static/images/mega/mega4.png)
 2. Mount the WiFi shield on the EX8874 noting the correct orientation in the pictures and there will be 2 pins on either side which are deliberately missing.![Wifi shield](/_static/images/mega/mega5.png)
 3. Use a male-female Dupont wire (normally supplied with the shield) to connect to any one of the row of Tx pins on the WiFi Board, and connect the other end to the Rx1 pin on the mega (pin 19).
 See photo below.
 4. Take a second jumper wire and connect it to any one of the row of Rx pins on the WiFi Board and connect the other end to Tx1 on the mega (pin 18).![txrx](/_static/images/mega/mega6.png)
+5. Use a small piece of sticky tape or similar to keep the dupont wires firmly in place in the mega header sockets.
+They are easily knocked out.

 ### Connect your power supply